cplatte24/sPHENIXProjects/Efficiency_ModuleDisplay_README.md

   Save and run.
 Should be pretty quick.
 -----------------------------------------
-Okay, now we can do Efficency_ModuleDisplay.C
+Okay, now we can do Efficiency_ModuleDisplay.C

   Again change the input with proper directory and run number:
     const TString filename3( Form( "./pedestal-10179-outfile.root") );